-- I. Pitcher A starts the game.
+- Pitcher A starts the game.
 In the 2nd inning he balks.
 The umpires will call a balk and give Pitcher A a warning and instruction on what he did wrong.
 Play resumes with no runners advancing.
 In the 3rd inning the Pitcher A balks for the second time.
 A balk violation is called, he receives instruction, and all runners advance one base.
 From the second violation forward, the normal balk rule will be applied for Pitcher A. - II.
 Pitcher B relieves Pitcher A in the 3rd inning.
 He balks.
 Pitcher B gets the benefit of a warning and instruction with no runner advancement.
 In the 5th inning Pitcher B balks for the second time.
-He then gets instruction and the rule applies as it is written with the base runners advancing. - Rule 7-3-6: If a whole bat is thrown and hits any other player, coach, umpire or spectator, the ball is dead immediately, the batter is out and the runners return.
-The batter is automatically ejected and suspended for one (1) game.
-Batters must control their bats. - Rule 10-1-1: Courtesy Runners.
-At any time, the team at bat may use courtesy runners for the pitcher and/or the catcher of record, i.e. the last pitcher or catcher to play defense.
-In the top half of the first inning, courtesy runners may be used for the pitcher or catcher that starts in the bottom half of the first inning.
-Courtesy runners MUST be used for the catcher with two outs.
-Neither the pitcher nor the catcher will be required to leave the game under such circumstances.
+He then gets instruction and the rule applies as it is written with the base runners advancing. - Rule 7-3-6: If a whole bat is thrown and hits any other player, coach, umpire or spectator, the ball is dead immediately, and the umpire will rule based on the severity of the thrown bat: - Incidental If the thrown bat lightly contacts another person, the batter is out, the runners return to their bases, and the batter is allowed to remain in the game. - Blatant If the thrown bat severely contacts another person, but does not otherwise injure that person, the batter is out, the runners return to their bases, and the batter is ejected from the game.